knavesec/anomaly_lab/README.md

 # KUISC Anomaly Lab
 Puzzles within ncdc-2018-anomalies-master and rabbit_hole were created by the Iowa State University Cyber Defense team and Argonne National Labs, respectively

+**Linux or equivalent command terminal is highly recommended to work on these**

 Suggested Order in increasing difficulty:

 1. ncdc-2018-anomalies-master/crypto-maze